-Candidates should be aware of the processes and techniques which aid manufacture and of the commercial application of a range of materials used in manufacturing their products in quantity.
-It is expected that designing and making will address complete product issues and therefore deal with materials associated with the making of production aids, e.g. jigs, moulds, templates etc. as well as dealing with issues such as labelling, packaging etc. It will be important therefore that candidates can utilise a variety of suitable materials and components.
+Candidates should have a knowledge and understanding of the processes and techniques which aid manufacture and of the commercial and industrial applications of a range of materials involved in manufacturing their products in quantity.
+It is expected that designing and making will address complete product issues and therefore deal with materials which would aid manufacture, such as moulds, cutting dies, printing blocks, jigs etc. as well as dealing with issues such as labelling, packaging etc. It will be important therefore that candidates can utilise a variety of suitable materials and components.